-a savings pot where the benefits based on one-third of pensionable service will be allocated, and which will be accessible before retirement if required.
-There will be a once-off automatic transfer of the seed capital from the "vested pot" to the "savings pot" as an opening value.

-a retirement pot where the benefits are based on two-thirds of pensionable service will be allocated for funding members regular pension in retirement.
+a savings pot where the benefits based on onethird of pensionable service will be allocated, and which will be accessible before retirement if required.
+There will be a once-off automatic transfer of the seed capital from the "vested pot" to the "savings pot" as an opening value. a retirement pot where the benefits are based on two-thirds of pensionable service will be allocated for funding members regular pension in retirement.
 This pot will be preserved until the retirement date.
-However, accessible upon death, divorce, or any retirement.
+This pot will be preserved until the retirement date, accessible upon death, divorce, or any retirement.